mpv-player/mpv/DOCS/man/en/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

+``--video-unscaled=<value>``
+    Disable scaling of the video.
+If the window is larger than the video, black bars are added.
+Otherwise, the video is cropped.
+The video still can be influenced by the other ``--video-...`` options.
+(If the ``--video-zoom`` option is set to a value other than ``1``, scaling is enabled, but the video isn't automatically scaled to the window size.)

+    Note that the scaler algorithm may still be used, even if the video isn't scaled.
+For example, this can influence chroma conversion.

+    This option is disabled if the ``--no-keepaspect`` option is used.

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
 The unit is in fractions of original video size.